 She gives me a nasty look.

 “Come on, let’s go.
 Go spend your money somewhere else.”

 “Yeah, well,” I choose as a retort while I’m already walking away.

 She’s right, though.
 I’m a complete psycho.

-I give up on walking around and figuring out how to waste my money, so I go into a restaurant next to the port promenade and order some seafood.
+I give up on walking around and figuring out how to waste my money, so I enter a restaurant next to the port promenade and order some seafood.
 Around twelve and a half, my phone vibrates while playing the notification sound of a message.
 I almost drop the device on my hot plate of spicy mussels.

 I feel like I’m going to have a heart attack and die.
-After repeatedly rereading the message and observing the cartoon lips, I drink some more grape juice and think about what I’m going to reply.
-I can tell Alazne just woke up.
+After repeatedly rereading the message and observing the cartoon lips, I drink more grape juice and think about what I’m going to reply.
+I can tell that Alazne just woke up.
 Hell, it’s around the time she used to wake up back when I lived with her as a ghost and she wasn’t forced to drag herself out of bed to go to work.
-During those periods, though, she either had been fired or needed to quit, so she had become increasingly depressed.
+During those periods, though, she either had been fired or quit, so she had become increasingly depressed.

 I wish I had the guts to tell her that I’m a ghost.
 I wish I had the guts to jump off a building right now to put an end to this.
 No, I don’t really believe that.
 I’m just afraid of being rejected.